 - Teaching staff

-- Charles I. Jones Macroeconomic, W. W. Norton & Company, Inc. (3rd and 2nd Edition
+Charles I. Jones Macroeconomic, W. W. Norton & Company, Inc. (3rd and 2nd Edition are both fine).

 - Graduate Attributes Emphasised

 - Global perspective, Scholarship, Communication, Critical thinking, Research, Self-motivation.

 View more information about Otago's graduate attributes.

 Students who successfully complete this paper will be able to:

 - Describe the process of macroeconomics research and explain the role of theoretical models in that process

 - Construct and solve macroeconomic models based on microeconomics fundamentals